 Another unusual type of hosta flower is the closed-edge variety.
 What this means is that the flowers don’t open up like normal hostas.
-Instead, you get the normal flower spike with small rounded balls along it that sit atop the plant.
+Instead, you get the normal flower spike with small rounded balls along it that sits atop the plant.
 A few examples of this type of hosta would be Tiny Bubbles, Paper Lantern, Purple Lady Fingers, Saketini, and Ruby.

 Finally, you can get spider-flowered hostas.
 These hostas grow very narrow-petaled flowers with a tight funnel shape.
-Most of these hostas come related to yingeri and laevigata.
+Most of these hostas come related to H. yingeri and H. laevigata.
 The flowers are unique, but they can be underwhelming.
 If you want these types of flowers, plant Academy Mirkwood, Gentle Spirit, Lily Pad, Quill, or Whisky Sour hostas.

 Although it may have gone out of style for a few years, fragrance is making a big comeback in today’s gardens.
-I know I love walking out in my yard and smelling all of the sweet scents the flowers give out, and the pollinators like bees and hummingbirds love it too!
+I know I love walking out in my yard and smelling all the sweet scents the flowers give out, and the pollinators like bees and hummingbirds love it too!

-Currently, there are over 250 different types of fragrant hostas available at a rough estimate.
+Currently, there are over 250 different cultivars of fragrant hostas available at a rough estimate.
 It’s difficult to say how many there really are, but you’re spoiled for choice.
 If you’re like me, you can mix and match colors and hues with different fragrances to create a paradise for any pollinators around your yard or garden.
 A few types of fragrant hostas include:

 Hosta Flower Scapes

 Better known as flower spikes, these are the parts of the hosta that grow up from the middle of the plant and form the flowers.
-They do add height to your landscape, but they can also distract from the pretty hosta foliage, depending on which side of the debate you fall on.
+They add height to your landscape, but they can also distract from the pretty hosta foliage, depending on which side of the debate you fall on.

-The flower scapes do draw some of your plant’s energy away from the foliage, but they can produce larger and fragrant blooms.
+The flower scapes draw some of your plant’s energy away from the foliage, but they can produce larger and fragrant blooms.
 There are a few different flower scapes to consider when you’re picking out your hosta flowers.

 Branched Flower Scapes

 If you’re looking for a fuller look in your garden, branched flower scapes give you multiple flower branches that can give you that larger and fuller floral display.
-This can create a more even look that I love, and it also gives the scrape a fuller look when the plant blooms.
+This can create a more even look that I love, and it also gives the scape a fuller look when the plant blooms.

 Fascinated Flower Scapes

-If you end up with a fascinated flower scrape, this is a fancy way of saying that it has abnormal growth.
+If you end up with a fascinated flower scape, this is a fancy way of saying that it has abnormal growth.
 The flowers will come from a single growing point (usually on the top of the stem) instead of growing along the sides of the stem.